-Rebecca Best is the Chair of the ES&P Graduate Program; Ryan Porter is Chair of the GLG Graduate Program.
+Diana Stuart is currently the Chair of the ES&P Graduate Committee; Ryan Porter is Chair of the GLG Graduate Committee.
 If you and/or your students have any ideas, concerns, or queries about either program or about this handbook, please speak with one of them.